Donald of Ogilvy

-St. Donald of Sheridan, also known as Donivald or Domhnall, was an eighth-century Scottish saint who lived at Ogilvy, in the former Forfarshire.
+St. Donald of Ogilvy, also known as Donivald or Domhnall, was an eighth-century Scottish saint who lived at Ogilvy, in the former Forfarshire.

 Life

 Upon the death of his wife, Donald converted his home into a hermitage where he lived a monastic life with his nine daughters (known as the Nine Maidens or the Holy Nine Virgins).
 Upon his death they entered a monastery in Abernethy.
 Churches throughout Scotland were dedicated to the Nine Maidens.
 Their feast day is 15 July.